 These career pathway themes were selected because according to the U.S. Bureau of Labor Statistics (2015), employment of healthcare occupations is projected to grow 19 percent from 2014 to 2024, adding about 2.3 million new jobs.
 Healthcare occupations will add more jobs than any other group of occupations.
 In engineering the highest percentage for job growth is in biomedical engineering, projected to grow 23 percent.
-Additionally, underrepresented minorities are not joining the ranks as future health professionals or engineers to the degree that they are represented in the US.
-The total student population at Sylmar Biotech Health Academy is currently:

 During the 2016/17 school year, SBHA went through LInked Learning certification.
 The rigorous and comprehensive process defines for schools seeking certification what they might envision for its students in the ideal model.
 The benefit of becoming a Certified Linked Learning School is the school-site serves as a practitioner center for educators across the district, state, and nation to visit and immerse themselves in research-based best practices around the areas of curriculum, assessment, instruction, and student support services.
 The Linked Learning philosophy and the concept of the practitioner center exemplifies SBHA’s approach to teaching and learning: to transform students' high school experience by bringing together strong rigorous academics, demanding technical education, and real world experiences that help students gain an advantage in college and the workforce.